thomasleese/acorn/docs/generics.md

 # Generics

-Generics are a form of metaprogramming available in Jet.
+Generics are a form of metaprogramming available in Acorn.
 They work by saying that a type of a method or another type can be many things.
 A concrete version of that method or type is built at compile-time depending on usage.

 When you try to identify a type or a function with type parameters, i.e. `Array{Integer}` or `max{Integer}` you are